 Ryan joined Watsi on March 21st, 2014.
-Seven years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation traveled 8,700 miles to support Ivan, a three-year-old boy from Tanzania, for contracture release surgery to enable him to play again.
+Eight years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation traveled 8,800 miles to support Rose, a beautiful 7-month-old baby from Haiti, to fund surgery that will help her to grow up healthy and strong.

 Ryan has funded healthcare for 129 patients in 13 countries.